GTAmodding/gta3script-specs/SPECIFICATION.md

 Command Selectors
 ------------------------

+TODO this is confusing, rewrite once the argument matching section is done.

 A command selector (or alternator) is a kind of command which gets rewriten by the translator to another command based on the supplied argument types.

 A command selector consists of its name and a set of commands which are alternatives for replacement.